Errors, Exceptions and Warnings#

 return a + b

 It is your job to raise more helpful exceptions than that.
 The built-in exceptions page lists the built-in exceptions and their meanings.
-Scroll through the list of possible standard errors: you will see that many of them have meaningful, informative names stating what the error is about.
+Scroll through the list of possible standard errors.
+You will see that many of them have meaningful, informative names stating what the error is about.
 You should learn to use some of them for your own purposes.

 When to raise an exception?#